Couples Therapy in Scottsdale, AZ

 How I Can Help As a Couples Therapist

 When you’re struggling with constant arguments, not understanding each other, and have gotten to the point where you don’t even have fun together anymore, the idea of being able to fix things can feel like an impossible task.
-This can be especially challenging when one or both partners are struggling with neurodivergence or addiction because those brains have very different needs.
+This can be especially challenging when one or both partners are struggling with neurodivergence, trauma, or addiction because those brains have very different needs.
 Sensory differences, processing styles, and emotional regulation struggles can turn everyday interactions into battlegrounds.
 My guess is you’re sick of feeling like you carry the whole load of responsibility or avoid answering the phone knowing it may be that call that you’ve been dreading.
 Maybe you feel like you’re just roommates and have given up on trying to figure out the “right” thing to say to your partner.
 All of this makes a lot of people ironically feel completely alone, even though they’re in a committed relationship.

 This is where I come in.
 Using research-based strategies that have been proven to be effective for couples, we get to the root of the issue and find solutions.
 I help my clients get on the same page, truly understand each other’s needs and desires, and start speaking the same language, so they talk to each other and not at each other.
-I don’t take sides, because it’s not about my needs, it’s about yours.
+I don’t take sides, because it’s not about my needs, it’s about yours

 The Fuzzy Socks Therapy Approach to Couples Therapy